Essentials List for Minimalist Living

 1. REMOVE

-Empty all of your cabinets, shelves, and drawers with no visible item.
-Place every similar item with another alike so you can see what you have doubled.
-Dry goods together and organized, pots and pans together, and organize your kitchen gadgets.
+Empty all your cabinets, shelves, and drawers with no visible item.
+Place every similar item with another one to see what you have doubled.
+Dry goods together, organize pots and pans, and organize your kitchen gadgets.

 2. TIDY